Babu1107/La-liga-Cup-Analysis/README.md

 6. Create a new column with the name “Winning Percent” and append it to the data set.<br>
 7. Print the top 5 teams which have the highest Winning percentage.<br>
 8. Group teams based on their “Best position” and print the sum of their points for all positions.<br>

+<h4>Following are the observations and task performed on this project : </h4><br>
+The dataset consist of information regarding la-linga Cup like team, Points, GamesPlayed, GamesWon, GamesLost, GF, GA etc.